-The Greater London Returning Officer (GLRO) will be engaging with political parties, candidates and agents on how London Elects will manage the nominations process.
+The Greater London Returning Officer (GLRO) engages with political parties, candidates and agents on how London Elects will manage the nominations process.

 Each candidate must declare that they meet the legal qualifications.

 Candidates must be: